soumyabrata23130/soumyabrata-website/README.md

 ## Known Issues

---Manual dark-light switch is commented due to some issues.
+- Manual dark-light switch is commented due to some issues.
---The top section links don't appear in mobile mode.
+- The top section links don't appear in mobile mode.
---Reloading the website always leads to the top instead of a given section.
+- Reloading the website always leads to the top instead of a given section.